BrunoCaputo/Java-Electron-Server-Client/README.md

-# Java-Electron-Server-Client
+# Java+Electron Server/Client

-Implementation of a Java socket server with an application node made with Electron as Client.
+Implementation of a Java socket server with an application node, made with Electron, as Client.